fkarg/fkarg.github.io/drafts/rat-meetup.md

 Our infrastructure changed drastically early on, so here is what we're currently using.

-#### Videochat
+#### Video chat
-The most important part for a virtual meetup is the platform for videocalls.
+The most important part for a virtual meetup is the platform for video calls.
 We use a [Big Blue Button][bbb] instance hosted by our local university for our meetups (provided for free to students).
-This allows for high-quality videochats with breakout sessions and screen sharing.
+This allows for high-quality video chats with breakout sessions and screen sharing.
 Additionally, no one needs to install anything and the university setup guarantees privacy.
 The link to the room does not change, but it can only be entered when a moderator is present.

 #### Coordination
 Having an instant messenger group ([Signal][signal-messenger] in our case) is useful for coordination between meetups (e.g. 'I'll be late today' or 'I won't be able to make it') and sharing information.

-Everyone showing up to a meetup is invited to that group.
+Everyone who shows up to a meetup is invited to that group.

 #### Shared documents
 We use a few collaborative online documents that can easily be edited by multiple users in order to store more permanent information.
 We have a couple of [HedgeDoc][hedgedoc] (formerly CodMD, formerly HackMD) documents that every member can access.
 Google Docs would probably work just as well.

-Currently we use these documents for:
+Currently, we use these documents for:
 - Ideas for future meetups (mostly discussion topics)
 - History of recent meetup topics
 - Book recommendations